OUR PASTOR & FIRST LADY

 Pastor Daniels is an active member of the Greater Maryland First Ecclesiastical Jurisdiction Pastors and Elders Council.
 In 2008, Elder Daniels was appointed by Superintendent Torain as the chairperson of the Bishop Frank J. Ellis Memorial District Evangelism Department and served in that capacity until 2016.
 In 2009, Pastor Daniels was also appointed by Jurisdictional Bishop Joel H. Lyles, Jr., to serve as the Secretary of the Greater Maryland First Ecclesiastical Jurisdiction Ordination Board.
 In 2019, he also began serving as the President of the Greater Maryland First Ecclesiastical Jurisdiction Department of Evangelism.

 In March of 2001, during a Sunday morning worship service at The Good Shepherd Church, then Minister Daniels, heard the voice of the Lord say, "There are sheep in need of a shepherd."
 A few years later, while praying at the altar during an evening service, Pastor Daniels heard the Lord's voice say once again, "There are sheep in need of a shepherd."
 After much prayer, contemplation, and counsel on what the Lord had spoken, and under the charge of Bishop Torain, Pastor Daniels and his wife stepped out on faith to begin Agape Ministries C.O.G.I.C. in Westminster, Maryland.
-The doors of the church opened on January 4, 2009.
-It is his vision and goal to develop Agape Ministries into a strong outreach and evangelistic ministry that will lead people to Jesus Christ.
+The doors of the church opened on January 4, 2009 and remained in Westminster until October 2021.
+It is now the Pastor's vision and goal to continue and develop Agape Ministries into a strong outreach and evangelistic ministry that will lead people to Jesus Christ.

 First Lady Daniels, R.N., B.S.N.